adicu/devfest-workshops/README.md

 # devfest-workshops

-Imagine you've just finished your intro Python class, but you're wondering what's next.
+Imagine you've just finished your intro Python class, but you're wondering: What's next?
 How are people building all these cool projects?
 Though you feel a bit intimidated, you realize you want to build things -- you want to bring your dreams to life!

 The goal of this hackathon bootcamp series is to help people go from coding in the classroom to building a real-world hackathon app -- all within the span of 5 days.
 For those with more experience, we provide the chance to build on a gamified choose-your-own-adventure scaffolding, as well as a community of supportive hackers.